 Amazing news!
 After a long hard search for a real genetics lab in which to film—marked by far more enthusiasm from scientists than administrators—we’ve finally found a location for “SEYMOUR’s lab.”

-Carnegie Mellon University in Pittsburgh, PA has been approved to film the lab scenes in Dr. Andreas Pfenning’s genetics lab.
+Carnegie Mellon University in Pittsburgh, PA approved us to film the lab scenes in Dr. Andreas Pfenning’s genetics lab.
 We had a video walk through today and are super excited about how it will look on screen.
 Adding two travel days to our schedule is a small price to pay for such an amazing location and new production partner.

 Andreas Pfenning is a computational genetics colleague of our science advisor, Ruth McCole.
 He read the script and gave us feedback a few months ago on the pros and cons of using the FOX-P2 gene (which he studies) as the site of the Narvals’ unique (fictional) genetic variant.
 Like Ruth, Ting, and pgEd, Andreas seems to really get the value of making genetics more accessible through film.